Lighting Poles Trading License in Dubai: Cost and Requirements

 Document review and verification by the free zone authority

-Licence issuance and company registration
+License issuance and company registration

 Visa quota allocation and employee visa processing

 Facility options range from a flexi-desk or shared office arrangement through to a dedicated warehouse unit, depending on the scale and nature of operations.
-For traders using third-party logistics providers, a flexi-desk package is typically sufficient to satisfy the licence requirement.
+For traders using third-party logistics providers, a flexi-desk package is typically sufficient to satisfy the license requirement.

 Compliance and Regulatory Considerations